syedumerahmedcode/strategy-pattern/README.md

 The **scenario used in this project** is as follows:

 We have a simulation program that simulates the a coin flipper and returns and return heads 50% of the time and tails 50% of the time.
 Now, we want to write the results of the coin flip in different forms such as either writing it on the terminal, saving the result in a CSV file or in a memory.
 In other words, we have **different strategies** to display the results in **different classes** and we want to use them as per the need of the program.
-The logic for writing the output of the coin flipper is where we intend to use startegy pattern.
+The logic for writing the output of the coin flipper is where we intend to use strategy pattern.

 How is it solved using Strategy pattern?
 We create a `Writer` Interface which defines the method definition `write()` as follows: